k-msalehi/laravel-ez-crud/README.md

 e.g. `php artisan make:crud UserController --model=User --views`
 *Created view files are based on bootstrap 5*

-By defualt, view files extends from `layouts.app`; To customize them you can use
+By defualt, view files extend from `layouts.app`; To customize them you can use
 `php artisan vendor:publish --provider="KMsalehi\LaravelEzCrud\EzCrudServiceProvider"`